Under normal circumstances, Aaron Eckhart is a pretty big deal. A bona fide Hollywood star.

 Eastwood is directing, Hanks plays the title character, and Eckhart, bless him, plays the co-pilot.

 Eckhart will pipe up a couple of times over the next 45 minutes but mostly he seems resigned to being wholly upstaged by the superstars.

 The incident examined in Sully is still relatively fresh in the public conciousness and, at a glance, appears to have gone rather swimmingly.
 Which invites the question - where's the story here?

 "You're asking the same questions I asked when I first heard about the project, " Eastwood says .
 "Where's the conflict?
 We all know that all drama has a conflict to start it off.
 But when you get in there and you get into the characters and the people and their families and all the pressure.
 Not to mention trying to land a plane with 155 people on it and save everybody."

-The 86-year-old director but he still commands authority.
+The 86-year-old director may be showing his age in appearance and gait but he still commands authority.